Join the Vareto Visionaries, a curated community for strategic finance leaders | Apply now

 Capital structure is important since it can impact a company's stability while conducting business.
 Here are some of the other reasons why it matters:1.
 A sound capital structure offers better potential to increase the company's valuation.2.
 A good capital structure ensures that the company has sufficient funds available to be used effectively.
 3. It can prevent under or over-capitalization.4.
 A company can increase its profits through a well-planned capital structure5.
 It helps in maximizing shareholders’ capital and minimizes the cost of the capital.6.
 With a good capital structure, companies can enjoy the flexibility of raising or reducing debt capital depending on the business need.

-Give your finance team the tools they deserve so your company can make better, faster operational decisions.
+Give your finance team the tools needed to launch your company into the future.